It's Gonna Be Me: In popular culture

-Following the release of the music video, marionettes for each member were created as a reference to their inclusion in the music videos for "Bye Bye Bye" and "It's Gonna Be Me".
-Each marionette was two feet high and weighs four pounds, and included a certificate signed by the corresponding member.

 Throughout "It's Gonna Be Me", Justin Timberlake pronounces the word "me" such that it sounds more like "May," particularly at the conclusion of the song.
 A Tumblr user first posted an image of Timberlake with the words "It's Gonna Be May" captioned underneath on January 29, 2012.
 The meme eventually caught on across the internet, which became an annually recurring joke throughout the month of April.
 It was acknowledged by former United States president Barack Obama, morning television show Good Morning America, and Timberlake himself.
 The latter explained in an interview that Martin had him pronounce the word to sound like he was from Tennessee.
 To mark the song's twentieth anniversary in 2020, it was temporarily renamed "It's Gonna Be Me (It's Gonna Be May)" on digital platforms such as Spotify and Apple Music.

 American rock band Fall Out Boy released a third music video for their song "Irresistible" on January 5, 2016, which featured American singer Demi Lovato, and was also directed by Isham.
 It contained cameos from NSYNC members Chris Kirkpatrick as an assembly line worker and Fatone as a toy store employee.
 On the March 1, 2018, episode of Lip Sync Battle, Puerto Rican singer Luis Fonsi performed a lip sync of "It's Gonna Be Me" while competing against Joan Smalls.
 He impersonated Timberlake by wearing a blonde curly wig, and performed the song's dance choreography.
 NSYNC's official Twitter page retweeted the performance among other memes of the song on April 30, 2019, with Christian Allaire of Vogue acknowledging that the band fully embraced the meme.

-American television series Supergirl played "It's Gonna Be Me" in the tenth episode of its fifth season, where critics questioned the song's appropriateness in its accompanying "bar fight" scene.
+American television series Supergirl played "It's Gonna Be Me" in "The Bottle Episode", the 2020 tenth episode of its fifth season, where critics questioned the song's appropriateness in its accompanying "bar fight" scene.
 American rock band All Time Low interpolated the chorus of "It's Gonna Be Me" in the song "Clumsy", which is included in their eighth studio album Wake Up, Sunshine (2020).
 Lead vocalist Alex Gaskarth acknowledged that he accidentally added the "oscillating melody" into the pre-chorus, although he intended to include a pop reference.
-"It's Gonna Be Me" is used in the first trailer for the computer-animated film Turning Red (2022), which Gizmodo writer Charles Pulliam-Moore opined that the song's inclusion piqued his interest in the film.
+"It's Gonna Be Me" is used in the first trailer for American animated film Turning Red (2022), which Gizmodo writer Charles Pulliam-Moore opined that the song's inclusion piqued his interest in the film.